 Electric Batteries and Cells

-A cell is the basic device comprising two electrodes separated by an electrolyte.
-The name of the cell usually includes reference to the materials used in the construction and the voltage of each cell depends on the chemicals used, eg an Alkaline Manganese AA 1.5 V, or a Lead-acid cell of about 2 V.
+A Cell is the basic device comprising two electrodes separated by an electrolyte.
+The name of the cell usually includes reference to the materials used in the construction and the voltage of each cell depends on the chemicals used, eg Alkaline Manganese; nominally 1.5 V, a Lead-acid cell; about 2 V, Nickel Metal Hydride Rechargeable; 1.2 V or Lithium-Ion with a much higher voltage of the order of 3.6 V.

-A battery is a collection of cells eg the PP3 9V (6 cells in series) or the Lead-acid car battery (typically 12 V, also 6 cells).
+A Battery is a collection of cells eg the PP3 9V (6x1.5 V cells in series) or the Lead-acid car battery (typically 12 V, also 6 cells).
 Although the voltages are quoted usually as if they were accurate, mostly they are not.
 Voltages vary according to many factors eg temperature and state of charge.

 Primary:

-Mercury: phased out in many applications because mercury is very poisonous, was/is used in small applications eg cameras, hearing aids.
+Mercury: phased out in many applications because mercury is very poisonous, was/is used in small applications such as hearing aids.

 Lithium: a wide ranging family with voltages varying from 1.5 V to 3.6 V, high energy density, voltage almost constant and very long shelf life.
-Sounds magic and indeed they are special but the downside is that Lithium is a very reactive element which can lead to explosive consequences.
+Sounds magic and indeed they are special but the downsides are that they are very expensive and Lithium is a very reactive element which can lead to explosive consequences.
+The button cells are extremely dangerous if ingested (eg by small children).
+There are certain restrictions in carrying them on air-transport.
+They are widely used in Japan but very much less so in Europe.
 Do not attempt to charge unless explicitly specified and avoid short circuits.
-They are also very expensive.

 Zinc Air: nominal 1.4V, as its name suggests must be exposed to the air (a seal is usually removed when first used), high self-discharge rate.